Playing AVI and DivX files

 Install the 3ivx® D4 CODEC

-Download and install the freeware 3ivx D4 CODEC per the installation instructions in the associated ReadMe file.
+Download and install the 3ivx MPEG-4 CODEC per the installation instructions in the associated ReadMe file.
 This CODEC adds support for a variety of DivX and other formats which often carry the .avi extension.

 Convert AVIs to QuickTime movies

-The most comprehensive solution for playing AVIs on Mac OS X is to convert the .avi files to QuickTime .mov files using freeware tools from 3ivx.
+If all else fails and you are running Mac OS X 10.6 or earlier, it may be possibles to convert the .avi files to QuickTime .mov files using tools from 3ivx.

 You will need...